Nutrition and exercise for cancer risk reduction

-Finding a breast lump or otherwise suspecting you have a breast problem is a frightening experience.
-You worry that it may be cancer, and you wonder what will happen if it is.
+Finding a breast lump or otherwise suspecting you have a breast problem can be frightening.
+You worry that it may be breast cancer, and you wonder what will happen if it is.

 - Have found a lump

 - Have had an abnormal mammogram or breast ultrasound